 WHO IS ALICE?

-- With the cost of living higher than what most people earn, ALICE families – an acronym for Asset Limited, Income Constrained, Employed – have income above the Federal Poverty Level (FPL), but not high enough to afford a basic household budget that including housing, child care, food, transportation, and health care.
+- With the cost of living higher than what most people earn, ALICE families – an acronym for Asset Limited, Income Constrained, Employed – have income above the Federal Poverty Level (FPL), but not high enough to afford a basic household budget that includes housing, child care, food, transportation, and health care.

 - The United Way ALICE Project provides a framework, language, and tools to measure and understand the struggles of the growing number of ALICE households in our communities.

 - This research initiative partners with state local United Ways such as those in Maryland, to deliver research-based reports that can stimulate meaningful discussion, attract new partners, and ultimately inform strategies that effect positive change.

 Scroll down For the links to the ALICE reports.